UniCourt/Search-Workshop1/README.md

 Cloning a repository means the files from the remote repository are downloaded to your computer, and a connection is created.

-This connection requires you to add credentials.
-There are two ways to add credentials SSH and HTTPS.
-We will be using SSH here.

-Authenticate with GitHub by following the instructions in the SSH documentation.

 1. Go to your project’s landing page and click Clone.
 2. Copy the URL for Clone with SSH.
 3. Open a terminal and go to the directory where you want to clone the files.
 Run these commands: \